thomasgtaylor/how.wtf/content/blog/2024-03-09-using-claude-3-opus-with-anthropic-api-in-python.md

 With the [recent release of the Claude 3 family][1], this was the perfect opportunity to use the Claude API access that I was recently granted.

 The Claude 3 family boasts a *huge* improvement from the prior family, Claude 2.
-The introductory post goes into greater detail.
+The [introductory post][1] goes into greater detail.

 In this post, we'll explore how to invoke Claude 3 Opus using the Anthropic SDK.